StarmoonAI/Starmoon/README.md

 # <span ><img style='vertical-align:middle; display:inline;' src="./logo.png"  width="5%" height="5%"><span style='vertical-align: middle; line-height: normal;'>&nbsp;Starmoon - Low-cost AI empathic companion</span></span>

-Starmoon is a low-cost little AI companion device, you can bring it anywhere and talk to it.
-It can understand your emotions and respond to you with various empathic voice.
+Starmoon is a affordable little AI companion device, you can take it anywhere and talk to it.
+It can understand your emotions and respond with empathy, offering supportive conversations and personalized learning assistance.

 [Check our Roadmap](roadmap.md)